 - Implications for practice: What advances in cybersecurity workforce capabilities are implied?
 Why is the study advancing cybersecurity workforce capabilities?

 - Implications for research: What advances in research are implied or new questions have been raised which future research should investigate?
 What new investigations are suggested by the findings?

 If the initial review process concludes that further development and revision is required, the review panel provides collegial support to authors during the revision process in the interest of creating the best possible manuscripts for readers.
-During the manuscript development and revision stage, authors need to submit a cover sheet that includes the following:
+After a submission is accepted by the peer review panel, authors need to submit a cover sheet that includes the following:

 - A statement indicating that the manuscript is not currently being considered for publication by another journal.

 - Authors in order of preference with names listed as they should appear in the published article, with institutional affiliation, email address, phone number, and delivery address (home or work, no PO boxes) for each author.

 File uploads of draft content using the Easy Chair review system and self-citations are permitted in manuscripts that have been accepted by peer review for further development, revision, or publication.

 Only when the completed, final manuscript has been approved by the Review Panel will it be forwarded for proof editing to the Editorial Board, who remains blind to all editorial decisions prior to the final publication stage.
 Proofs are reviewed by members of the Editorial Board to ensure a high-quality proof is submitted for final publication after the corresponding author has approved any proof edits.